robot144/sealevelrise/README.md

 ### Sealevel rise and global temperature

 At longer times-cales, sealevel rise is claimed ([Dangendorf etal 2014](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/2014JC009901)) to be related to the changes in the surrounding ocean.
 Here, a simplistic link between the global mean temperature from [Copernicus Climate](https://climate.copernicus.eu/copernicus-2024-virtually-certain-be-warmest-year-and-first-year-above-15degc) These values were computed by averaging temperatures from the ERA5 reanalysis.
+It should be emphasized that such a regression is simplistic in many ways.
+For example, it does not account well for ice melt, since that has a delayed response to the temperature.
+Nor does it account for a potential non-linear response of the earth's systems.

 ![Vlissingen with linear regression on global temperature](https://raw.githubusercontent.com/robot144/sealevelrise/refs/heads/main/figures/series_vlissingen_including_regression_global_temperature.png)